pressupinc/require-featured-image/readme.txt

 2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

+= 0.6.1 (2013.03.02) =
+* Updating readme so the live version will change, and removing a .mo file I didn't mean to commit.

+= 0.6.0 (2013.03.02) =
+* Big changes: Added support for languages localization.
+I think.
+I'm new at this.
+* Changed it under the hood to use a proper hook rather than a terrible hack system I'd devised before.

 = 0.5.0 (2013.12.31) =
 * Big changes: now supports all your custom post types out of the box.
 This can be accessed through the options page (recommended and preferred) or through a filter called 'rfi_post_types'.